 Upper School Student Leadership Team

-The Student Leadership Team (SLT) is currently made up of seniors who are chosen to lead certain aspects of school life.
+The Student Leadership Team (SLT) is currently made up of juniors and seniors who are chosen to lead certain aspects of school life.
 Each member is responsible for a specific area of school life ranging from student life to academics.
 All members work cohesively as a team in support of one another and ultimately are tasked with leading the student body.